 In addition to these categories on which assessment is based, there are important other differences in the type of ministry that Curates may offer.
-Some are Stipendiary Ministers (S); some are Self Supporting Ministers (SSM); others are Ministers in Secular Employment (MSEs); and others still are Ordained Pioneer Ministers (OPMs).
+Some are Stipendiary Ministers (S); some are Self Supporting Ministers (SSM); others are Ministers in Secular Employment (MSE); and others are Ordained Pioneer Ministers (OPM).
 Various permutations of the different types of ministry are possible.
 Curacy needs to enable all varieties of ministry, and each has particular needs.
 At the same time, all ministers share in a common diaconate and a common priesthood.
 This too is recognised and included in the design of a curacy.